 - It’s safe.
 Unlike pharmacological treatments for insomnia and sleep disorders which are often short-term and may carry potential side effects, meditation is completely safe, free and accessible to everyone.
 Dare we say, it’s even fun!

-The daily practice of meditation is recognized throughout the world as a path to better self-knowledge and well-being.
-Practicing meditation helps us bring clarity of mind, develop our capacity for compassion and empathy, create meaningful connections to others, focus on gratitude in our lives, explore and work through our fears, and develop the all-important mind-body connection.
-When incorporated into a bedtime routine, it can be a prepare the mind and body for a better night’s sleep.
+The daily practice of mindfulness meditation is recognized throughout the world as a path to better self-knowledge and well-being.
+Practicing sleep meditation consistently helps us bring clarity of mind, develop our capacity for compassion and empathy, create meaningful connections to others, focus on gratitude in our lives, explore and work through our fears, and develop the all-important mind-body connection.
+When incorporated into a bedtime routine, it can prepare the mind and body for a better night’s sleep.
 You just need to find that sleep meditation technique that better works for you.